Dragon1 Icon for

 Stakeholder:

-A stakeholder is an individual, group or organization that is affected by, has an effect on, has an interest in or has concerns about something, for instance, an organization.
+A stakeholder is an individual, group, or organization that is affected by, has an effect on, is interested in, or has concerns about something, such as an organization.

 What is a Stakeholder?